Placeholder image

 The Warp consists of the basic idea threads that hold the whole creative work together.

-Often the best way of producing the Warp is to spread out the idea combinations (i.e. the points-of-departure) that you have produced – and just begin working from these points of departure.
+The best way of producing the Warp is to spread out the idea combinations (i.e. the points-of-departure) that you have produced – and just begin working from these points of departure.

 It is important at the warp stage to capture the essential work in a rough format.